mahoney1/test/test2.md

 * Have you checked the listening Fabric Event Hub is actually up and running (listening for events) ?
 * Are you configuring a Multi-Org environment ?
 EventURLs are only defined for 'this' Org's peers (and not other Org's peers)
+* grpc or grpcs (http or https for CA) protocol defined correctly in your connection info ?

 | Message encountered | Resolution
 | :---------------------- | :-----------------------